kostasx/MDN-content/files/en-us/learn/common_questions/web_mechanics/what_is_a_url/index.md

       <td>
         <pre>/en-US/docs/Learn</pre>
         <p>
-          This is the most common use case for an absolute URL within an HTML document.
+          This is the most common use case for a relative URL within an HTML document.
 The browser will use the same protocol and the same domain name as the one used to load the document hosting that URL.
           <strong>Note:</strong>